wb226120/git-lab/answers.md

 Answer 9 - On branch main
 	   Your branch is up to date with 'origin/main'. nothing to commit, working tree clean
+Answer 10 - The edit online does not change local files